The Angel who spoke with me

 A man on a red horse – the man on the red horse is understood to be the Angel of YHVH, by the phrase “standing among the myrtle trees,” which is repeated three times, in verses 8, 10, and 11.
-In verse 11, he is called “the Angel of YHVH standing among the myrtle trees” in verse 11.
-Then man is an Angel.
-In Zechariah 2:1, the “man” with the measuring line is called the “Angel who spoke to me” in verse 2.
+In verse 11, he is called “the Angel of YHVH standing among the myrtle trees.”
+The man is an Angel.
+In Zechariah 2:1, the “man” with the measuring line is called the “Angel who spoke to me” in verse 3.

 the Angel who talked (spoke) with me – the Angel “who spoke” (haddober) with Zechariah, is the Angel of YHVH.
 This becomes very clear in verse 12, where the Angel of YHVH prays to the invisible YHVH.
 In verse 13, we are told that YHVH answered “the Angel who talked with me” with good and comforting words.